Brazil cracks down post-riot and vows to protect democracy - NewsBreak

 One video showed a group of protesters easily pushing through a police barricade, with only a few officers using pepper spray.
 Another showed officers standing by as protesters stormed the Congress, including one using his phone to record what was happening.

-“This was a gross error by the federal district's government.
-It was a tragedy foretold,” said Thiago de Aragão, director of strategy at Brasilia-based politican consultancy Arko Advice.
+“This was a gross error by the federal district's government,” said Thiago de Aragão, director of strategy at Brasilia-based politican consultancy Arko Advice.
 “Everyone knew they (the protesters) were coming to Brasilia.
 The expectation was that the federal district's government was going to mount a response to protect the capital.
 They didn't do any of that."

-Lula said at his news conference there was “incompetence or bad faith" on the part of police, and he promised some would be punished.
+Lula said at his news conference that there was “incompetence or bad faith" on the part of police, and he promised that some would be punished.

 Federal District Gov. Ibaneis Rocha confirmed on Twitter he had fired the capital city’s head of public security, Anderson Torres — hours before a Supreme Court justice suspended the governor from office, alleging “intentional omission.”